Tenghilan: Mitatabang

 Mitatabang also can be seen in another village within Tenghilan, such as Kampung Rani.
-Mitatabang organized by a Koisaan, an NGO in that village itself.
+Mitatabang organised by a Koisaan, an NGO in that village itself.
 They conduct activities for community benefits such as; paddy harvesting, wedding planning & preparations, harvest festival, funeral, and some churches program.
 Next, they also conduct environmental sustainability projects such as river cleaning, zero trash campaign along the Turug Burilakon Rani road.